droglenc/NCMTH207/modules/GetOrganized.md

 * [Gradescope Grading Site](resources/Gradescope_Intro){:target="_blank"}
     * You should have received an e-mail from me inviting you to activate a GradeScope account and join this class.
 Make sure to follow the directions in that e-mail.
 Contact me if you did not get that e-mail.

 If you plan to use your own computer to run R/RStudio then you should complete the following items before the first day of class.
 Note the required version numbers below.
 If you have previously installed these softwares then you may need to update them (everybody will need to update NCStats).
-If you plan to use the college computers you do not need to do the next three items.
+If you plan to use the college computers you do not need to do the next four items.

 * Install R (*at least v 4.0.0*) ... [for Windows](https://cran.r-project.org/bin/windows/base/R-4.0.3-win.exe) ... [for Macs](https://cran.r-project.org/bin/macosx/R-4.0.3.pkg) ... *just accept defaults*
 * Install RStudio (*at least v 1.3.0*) ...
 [Choose Windows/Mac here](https://rstudio.com/products/rstudio/download/#download){:target="_blank"} ... *just accept defaults*